jamiees2/dnsproxy/README.md

                         The country to use for generating the configuration.
   -d, --dnat            Specify to use DNAT instead of SNI (Advanced).
 This is
                         ignored when not in manual mode.
+  --no-test             Specify to skip generating test configuration.
+This
+                        means that you will not be able to test your setup with the setup tester.
-  --ip IP               Specify the public ip to use --bind-ip BIND_IP     Specify the ip that haproxy should bind to --save                Specify wether to save the configuration --base-dir BASE_DIR   Specify the output directory --only [ONLY [ONLY ...]]
+  --ip IP               Specify the public IP to use --bind-ip BIND_IP     Specify the IP that haproxy should bind to --base-ip BASE_IP     Specify the base IP from which DNAT should start
+                        generating.
+  --base-port BASE_PORT
+                        Specify the base port from which DNAT should start generating.
+  --save                Specify wether to save the configuration to
+                        config.json
+  --output-dir OUTPUT_DIR
+                        Specify the output directory --only [ONLY [ONLY ...]]
                         Specify the proxies to use while generating --skip [SKIP [SKIP ...]]